VFMCS/web-app/README.md

 For this project, our frontend is coded in ReactJS, our backend is coded in NodeJS, our database has been made using PostgreSQL, and our server is hosted on Google Cloud Platform.

 ## Installation
 Our frontend is dependent upon ReactJS and its libraries.
-Therefore, you will need to install npm and run the following commands once you have cloned the repository and navigated to the vfm-react-app directory.
+Therefore, you will need to install npm and run the following commands once you have cloned the repository and navigated to the web-app.
+Our backend is dependent upon NodeJS and some of its libraries.
 [Click this link](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) for more information on how to install npm.
-Once you have npm installed, go to the vfm-react-app directory and run the following commands:
+Once you have npm installed, go to the web-app directory and run the following command:

-- `npm install react --save`
-- `npm install react-router-dom --save`
-- `npm install react-scripts --save`
+`npm install`

 More information about how to run the frontend application once you have installed the necessary libraries can be found in the README on the vfm-react-app directory.

-Our backend is dependent upon NodeJS and some of its libraries.
-You will therefore need to run the following commands assuming you have npm installed.

-- `npm install dotenv --save`
-- `npm install ejs --save`
-- `npm install express --save`
-- `npm install nodemon --save`
+All dependencies neccessary for running this application can be found within the package.json file.

 Our server is hosted on Google Cloud Platform and is available at vfmcs.com